Mission Sudarshan Chakra: Integrated Air Defence Weapon System

 The Chief of Defence Staff, General Anil Chauhan, confirmed in the Ran Samwad 2025 on 26 August that the IADWS is a part of Mission Sudarshan Chakra.

+As per reports on 9 December 2025, the system is poised to be deployed to protect the Delhi National Capital Region.
+It takes the place of the previous proposal to implement NASAMS 2, whose excessive cost caused negotiations between the US and India to fail.
+The Indian Air Force will operate it and be responsible for safeguarding important sites.
+In order to create the networking and command and control framework needed for IADWS, DRDO will collaborate closely with production partners.

 Truck-mounted AK-630

 According to reports on 4 October 2025, Advanced Weapons and Equipment India received a request for proposal from the Corps of Army Air Defense.
 The goal of the tender is to acquire six mobile, high-rate-fire 30mm AK-630 close-in weapon system for Mission Sudarshan Chakra.
 The weapons, which are intended for deployment along the India–Pakistan border and Line of Control, will be utilised against the URAM domains — UAV, rockets, artillery, and mortars.
 Similar to C-RAM, the system passed Army internal testing in May 2025.
 The gun can fire 3,000 rounds per minute and has a 4 km range.
 An all-weather electro-optical fire control system is used to detect and engage targets.